HaiSoftSARL/LetsEncrypt-forR1Soft/README.md

 # LetsEncryptForR1Soft

-You can add a monthly cron to renew your certificates :
+You can add a cron every 10 days to renew your certificates :

-0 0 1 * * /root/SSLR1Soft.sh your@e.mail
+* * */10 * * /root/SSLR1Soft.sh your@e.mail

+(Let's Encrypt will only renew the cert if close to expiry).